-The Forwarding database consists of a set of pairs (Network Number, Next Hop).
-The Next Hop indicates on which circuit, and to which neighbor on that circuit, traffic to the Network Number should be immediately forwarded by this router.
-If load splitting applies (page 6-4), there might be more than one Next Hop for a Network Number.
+The Forwarding database consists of a set of pairs (network number, next hop).
+The next hop indicates on which circuit, and to which neighbor on that circuit, traffic to the network number should be immediately forwarded by this router.
+If load-splitting applies (page 6-3), there might be more than one next hop for a network number.

-In certain cases (for example, LSP database overload, or a recent network partition), some Network Numbers might be known but unreachable.
+In certain cases (for example, LSP database overload, or a recent network partition), some network numbers might be known but unreachable.

 If the Decision Process determines that certain nodes are unreachable, the router still keeps the associated LSPs in the Link State database.
 They persist until the LSP to which they refer expires or is deleted.
 The reason is that links can disappear and then reappear soon.
-Because a link may provide reachability to a large number of networks, it is inadvisable to delete them all only to re-create them soon after.
+Because a link can provide reachability to a large number of networks, it is inadvisable to delete them all only to re-create them soon after.